mikhail-m1/axe/README.md

 Run `cw-axe -h` to see all options.

-Run `cw-axe log /aws/log/group/name log-stream/name/a41c1f8614ae47e2a2dc58c8cee29b20` to view a log screen in the terminal.
+Run `cw-axe log /aws/log/group/name log-stream/name` to view a log screen in the terminal.

+If you want to see all available log groups for your profile run `cw-axe groups` and `cw-axe streams` for streams.

+If you don't have AWS_PROFILE environment variable set, you can use `-p <profile name>`.

 ### Global options